P3Ambiental/docs/guides_and_standards/android_overview.md

 Resource: https://dev.to/wahibhaq/a-brief-summary-of-thoughts-on-clean-architecture-and-mvp-48h9

-The android project will utilise the Clean Architecture and have a Domain, Data, and Presentation Layersayer.
+The android project will utilise the Clean Architecture and have a Domain, Data, and Presentation layers.
 Each of these layers be a distinctive module respectively.
 The Domain Layer will be a Java Library module.
 The Data Layer will be an Android Library module.
-The Presentation Layer will utilise the default `app` module created by default by Android Studio for new Projects.
+The Presentation Layer will utilise the default `app` module created by Android Studio for new Projects.

 Further Resources: